But how do you get the information you need to find out how customers find you, how long they stay on your site, and more?

 Using Google Analytics on Shopify is one way to find out more about your customers and how they interact with your site.

-This post will talk you through the Google Analytics setup process and how to add it to your eCommerce store.
+Our Shopify developers will talk you through the Google Analytics setup process and how to add it to your eCommerce store.

 What is Analytics?